BrianHicks/elm-forbid-import/README.md

 If your editor requires another form of output, use `--format json` to get structured output which can be reformatted however you like.
 If that's not enough, please [let me know](mailto:brian@brianthicks.com).

-### How can I check multiple source roots with this tool?
+### Can I check multiple source roots with this tool?

+Yep!
 Use the `add-root` command.

 ### How common is forbidding an import, really?